doesdev/rollup-plugin-analyzer/README.md

   - type: Array | String | Function
   - default: `null`
   - description: Filter module to output in analysis results.
-    - If a string is passed, checks if module name contains the string.
-If array it checks the same for each string in the array.
-If function, return a boolean to indicate if a module should be in analysis results.
+    - If a string is passed, checks if module name contains the string
+    - If array it checks the same for each string in the array
+    - If function, return a boolean to indicate if a module should be in analysis results
+    - This only suppresses the modules details, it does not affect the summary output
+    - If you would like it to filter from summary info as well, let us know in [#19](https://github.com/doesdev/rollup-plugin-analyzer/issues/19)
   - notes: Function receives `module` object specified below, should return boolean
 - **root** - *optional*
   - type: String